 - Wilson's disease, a condition in which the body has difficulty metabolizing copper

-- Hemochromatosis, a condition of excessive iron deposits in many of the body organs that can lead to chronic hepatitis and cirrhosis
+- Hemochromatosis, a condition of excessive iron deposits in the liver and many other parts of the body

 At first, chronic hepatitis often does not cause any symptoms.
 People with symptoms most commonly complain of fatigue.
 Fatigue worsens throughout the day and may even be debilitating.
 Other common symptoms include: